 - Have an ability to use modern modeling techniques, and computing tools.

-The program outcomes for EET and MET programs are:
+The student outcomes for EET and MET programs are:

 A. an appropriate mastery of the knowledge, techniques, skills and modem tools of engineering technology,